collab-project/videojs-record/README.md

-Microphone recordings can result in large audio files, especially when there is no native support for other audio formats (.ogg for example) in the browser (like Chrome). libvorbis.js provides a Javascript implementation of a PCM to Ogg Vorbis encoder and you can choose to use this instead of RecordRTC (when recording audio-only).
+Microphone recordings can result in large audio files, especially when there is no native support for other audio formats (.ogg for example) in the browser (like Chrome). libvorbis.js provides a Javascript implementation of a PCM to Ogg Vorbis encoder and you can choose to use this instead of RecordRTC (currently only available when recording audio-only).

 Include the libvorbis.js library (instead of RecordRTC.js) and place it before any other scripts: